jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 <sup>3</sup>
-Earth's orbit is slightly elliptical, so the sun's apparent movement varies by up to 4° from what you'd see with a perfectly round orbit.
-For this reason, error can be up to 4° eastward or westward of the values shown in this table.
+Earth's orbit is slightly elliptical, so the sun's apparent movement varies a bit from what you'd see with a perfectly round orbit.
 {:.tangent}

 DISCLAIMER: I'm new to this.
 I think I've got it right, but time will tell.